vmware/container-service-extension/docs/CSE_ADMIN.md

 used to deploy Kubernetes clusters.
 This catalog is by default shared with all organization administrators.
-However if users who are not organization administrator want to access this catalog (cluster creation requires access to this catalog), the catalog needs to be explicitly shared with such users by System administrators.
+However if users who are not organization administrator want to access this catalog (cluster creation requires access to this catalog), the catalog needs to be explicitly shared with each individual organization by System administrators.
 The following commands can be run by a System administrator to do so,

 ```sh